Wesleyan-Media-Project/google_ads_archive/README.md

 The second issue does not affect the ability to import the data, but it does impact the ability to view the ad.

-An ad record includes information about the advertiser, specifically the advertiser id and the full url for viewing the ad on teh Ad Transparency website.
+An ad record includes information about the advertiser, specifically the advertiser id and the full url for viewing the ad on the Ad Transparency website.
 In some situations Google would assign a new ID to an advertiser.
 (One possible scenario is when several advertisers merged.)
 When that happens, there would be more than one record for the same ad: the ad id would remain the same, but the advertiser information would be different.

-When that happens, **the `ad_url` field in the old ad record is not longer valid**: the ad urls include advertiser ID, and once the old ID is retired the url is no longer correct.
+As a result, **the `ad_url` field in the old ad record is not longer valid**: the ad urls include advertiser ID, and once the old ID is retired the url is no longer correct.
 If a user follows an old URL, they will land on apage that will say "ad no longer available" which is not the case.

 ## Analyzing data in BigQuery